Portfolio / Automation & Process Engineering

 • Consistent, repeatable process across every migration wave

-The architecture separates planning, review, and execution into distinct stages with an enforced checkpoint between each.
-No changes reach the environment until the action plan has been reviewed and confirmed.
+The pipeline separates discovery, planning, and execution into three distinct stages with an enforced human review checkpoint between planning and execution.
+No changes reach the environment until the full action plan has been reviewed and confirmed.
+Each stage is a standalone PowerShell script that can be rerun independently.

 Stage 1